rfprod/nx-ng-starter/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any extra context and/or screenshots about the feature request.

+**Preconditions for implementation**
+Add any preconditions for implementation of the feature.
+This section is filled in by the maintainers mainly.